 B. Chatterjee and A. Macculloch (2013) 'How Very Dare You!
 Should we regulate offensive speech?'
 Faculty of Arts and Social Sciences Sixth Form Conference, Lancaster University

-B. Chatterjee (2013) Project MAYHEM: Re-envisioning peer support for Law students, a paper given at the Role of Technology in Teaching and Learning Conference/Sharing Practice Day, Lancaster University (see Projects).
+B. Chatterjee (2013) Project MAYHEM: Re-envisioning peer support for Law students, a paper given at the Role of Technology in Teaching and Learning Conference/Sharing Practice Day, Organisation and Educational Development, Lancaster University (see Projects).